celestiaorg/networks/README.md

 1. Import and process “raw” headers & blocks from a trusted Core process (meaning a trusted RPC connection to a celestia-core node) in the Consensus network.
 Bridge Nodes can run this Core process internally (embedded) or simply connect to a remote endpoint.
 Bridge Nodes also have the option of being an active validator in the Consensus network.
 2. Validate and erasure code the "raw" blocks
-3. Supply block shares with DA metadata to Light Nodes in the DA network.
+3. Supply block shares with data availability headers to Light Nodes in the DA network.

 From an implementation perspective, Bridge Nodes run two separate processes: